 Creating Bankruptcy Documents

-Next, your LIT can begin administering the bankruptcy process—this is something that a LIT must do.
-To do this, the LIT will need various pieces of information to compile the necessary documents for filing.
+Next, your LIT can begin administering the bankruptcy process—this is something a LIT must do.
+To do this, the LIT will need various information to compile the necessary documents for filing.

 There will be some additional documents depending on your specific circumstances, but these bankruptcy documents will include:

 - Your Monthly Income and Expense Statement (Form 65)

 - The Assignment for The General Benefit Of Creditors

 Next, you will witness and sign these documents.
 Then, your licensed Insolvency Trustee can begin filing these documents.
 Filing is an electronic process, and once your document is uploaded, your LIT obtains a Certificate of Appointment.
 This certificate confirms the initiation of your bankruptcy.

 Once this process is complete, your creditors can receive notice that a “Stay of Proceedings” is in effect.
 Then, they must deal directly with your Licensed Insolvency Trustee for future communication.
 With this “Stay” in place, it protects you from legal action on your debts, collection calls, interest charges, and wage garnishment.